WELCOME BACK TO SCHOOL ON AUGUST 30th

 For students with active SPED and/or 504 plans, I work with highly qualified staff to meet specific curriculum needs suggested.
 For those with TAG designations (as well as others who might qualify based on academic complexity of classwork), a class TAG plan may be suggested during our student-lead conference time.

-Newsroom-216: Beginning with quarter two students will use our formatted graphic organizer, to write three news stories due weekly.
+Newsroom-216: Beginning in the middle of the first quarter students will use our formatted graphic organizer, to write three news stories due weekly.
 They confer in a category-specific news team prior to each member reporting aloud on one of their current events news stories.
-Newsroom-216 assignments begin Quarter-II.
-For first quarter, news assignments/current events will be covered during class time spent in the computer lab.
-Weekly homework may be assigned.
-Please check Synergy for details.
+Homework is assigned weekly for students in this category.

 **ASSIGNMENTS ABOVE (Home Rdg. & News)